PlashSpeed-Aiman/IIUMCourseScheduleApp/README.md

 #### https://github.com/iqfareez/iium_schedule

 ## What It Does
-1. A functioning scraper you.
+1. A functioning scraper.
 The scraper can be found in the source files.
 It's fully functional, and can be ported to other languages such as Dart or C#.
 2. Display it in a RecyclerView
 3. Nav Bar, but doesn't do much
 4. Each course now has a page that displays its full info, albeit using Android WebView.
 Will try to implement more efficient solutions.